hashicorp/envconsul/README.md

 | `wait`            | The `minimum(:maximum)` to wait before rendering a command to fire, separated by a colon (`:`).
 If the optional maximum value is omitted, it is assumed to be 4x the required minimum value.
 There is no default value.
 | `retry`           | The amount of time to wait if Consul returns an error when communicating with the API.
 The default value is 5 seconds.
 | `prefix`          | A prefix to watch in Consul.
 This may be specified multiple times.
+| `secret`          | A secret to watch in Vault.
+This may be specified multiple times.
 | `sanitize`        | Replace invalid characters in keys to underscores .
 | `upcase`          | Convert all environment variable keys to uppercase.
 | `config`          | The path to a configuration file or directory of configuration files on disk, relative to the current working directory.
 Values specified on the CLI take precedence over values specified in the configuration file.
 There is no default value.